umadb-io/website/docs/install.md

 ## Installing UmaDB

-Pre-built binaries are available to download for Linux and macOS.
+Pre-built `umadb` binaries are available to download for Linux and macOS.

 Alternatively, you can install using Cargo or run [Docker](./docker) containers.